matrix-org/gomatrix/README.md

 ## How to report issues

-Obs. it's important to check the current open issues for similar reports in order to avoid duplicates.
+Please check the current open issues for similar reports in order to avoid duplicates.

 Some general guidelines: